 You will find a thorough explanation of your rights at the end of the data privacy statement under the item Your rights as a data subject.

 The operators of these sites are serious about protecting your personal data.
 We treat your personal data confidentially, according to statutory data protection provisions and this data privacy statement.

 Based on Art.
 32 GDPR, and considering the state of technology, the implementation costs and the type, scope, circumstances and purposes of the processing, as well as the various probabilities of occurrence and severity of the risks for the rights and freedoms of natural persons, we take suitable technical and organisational measures to guarantee a level of security which is adequate for the risk.

 The measures particularly include ensuring the confidentiality, integrity and availability of data by monitoring the physical access to the data systems, as well as the access, entry, forwarding, securing of the availability and separation of those data.
 Moreover, we have set up procedures that guarantee the observance of data subject rights, erasure of data, and reactions to a compromise of the data.
-We also consider the protection of personal data during the development or selection of hardware, software and procedures, according to the principle of data protection, through technical design and settings that facilitate data privacy (Art.
-25 GDPR).
+We also consider the protection of personal data during the development or selection of hardware, software and procedures, according to the principle of data protection, through technical design and settings that facilitate data privacy (EU Law).

 Data Privacy Statement